jordiperendreu/wallet-kata/README.md

 * Transaction: belongs to a Wallet and contains the information of the Transaction

 #### Transaction Flow
-For the Transactions I've defined a flow in order to make it more real and robust.
-In production is very useful to have a transaction flow that helps to make async processes, it helps to recover in case of any error, and also to have visiblity of the progress of the transaction.
+For the Transactions I've defined a flow with different status in order to make it more real and robust.
+In production is very useful to have a transaction flow that helps to make async processes, it helps to recover in case of any error, and also to have observability of the progress of the transaction.

 Transaction flow:
 * INITIATED: Just when the Transaction is created.
 It has defined the Wallet and the amount